Meteor-Community-Packages/meteor-autoform/README.md

     // Called when any operation fails, where operation will be
     // "validation", "insert", "update", "submit", or the method name.
     onError: function(operation, error, template) {},

+    // Called every time the form is revalidated, which can be often if keyup
+    // validation is used.
     formToDoc: function(doc, ss, formId) {},

+    // Called whenever `doc` attribute reactively changes, before values
+    // are set in the form fields.
     docToForm: function(doc, ss, formId) {},

     // Called at the beginning and end of submission, respectively.